+Can chickens eat sunflower seeds is a common question.
 A proper diet is vital to your chickens’ health and development.
 Providing your birds the right scientifically formulated feed for their stage of life ensures that they receive all the essential nutrients and minerals they need to grow and thrive.
-While treats and kitchen scraps given on a regular basis can undermine a flock’s absorption of necessary nutrients, an occasional snack offered in moderation will not only not derail your chickens’ diet but can also help develop a better bond between you and your birds.
+While treats and kitchen scraps given regularly can undermine a flock’s absorption of necessary nutrients, an occasional snack offered in moderation will not only not derail your chickens’ diet but can also help develop a better bond between you and your birds.

 Feed Sunflower Seeds for Added Energy

 A favorite tidbit—and one easily found at feed shops, farm-supply stores and even supermarkets—is black oil sunflower seeds.
 Commonly used in wild-bird feeders, black oil sunflower seeds contain approximately 50 percent fat and 20 percent protein, making them a great source of energy.

 These seeds also feature thin shells, making them easy for chickens (and other birds) to eat.
 Because of their fat and protein content, black oil sunflower seeds should be fed in very small amounts, approximately a tablespoon for a flock of three to six birds.

 To offer the seeds, scatter them around your chicken run or yard to not only treat your hens but also provide them with exercise.
 If your birds are docile, you can also offer black oil sunflower seeds from your palm.
 Be sure to hold your palm open and flat rather than cupped to prevent beaks from accidentally grabbing your skin instead of seeds.

 Can Chickens Eat Sunflower Seeds – What to Avoid